-The new Piez hall extension at Oswego University located in New York will provide high quality classrooms, teaching and research laboratories, as well as interaction spaces for all kinds of engineering departments.
+The new Piez hall extension at Oswego University located in New York will provide high quality classrooms, teaching and research laboratories, as well as interaction spaces for all of the university's engineering departments.
 Inside the new facility, there will be a planetarium, meteorology observatory and a greenhouse.

-FIGURE 2: AERIAL MAP FROM BING.COM SHOWING THE LOCATION OF THE SITE
+FIGURE 2: AERIAL MAP FROM BING.
+COM SHOWING THE LOCATION OF THE SITE